-Since the mid-1980s, Helen Burke’s poems have appeared in pamphlets, on greetings cards, on pieces of origami, on radio, on tape, on CD, on the side of stray dogs and in a million other places – including, more recently, two collections from Valley Press.
+Since the late 1970s, Helen Burke’s poems have appeared in pamphlets, on greetings cards, on pieces of origami, on radio, on tape, on CD, on the side of stray dogs and in a million other places – including, more recently, two collections from Valley Press.

 We feel it’s no overstatement to say this is the one book that everyone should own; an unprecedented and unexpected treat that should entertain Helen’s fans, new and old, for the next few centuries at least.

 ‘Helen falls up to the moon, turns the world upside down.
 Her dreams have no edges.
 She can conjure up a “lovely glorious carefree hope-filled now” … her memories of childhood, her love of family and people dance in the rhythm of her poetry.
 She is without guile, witty, truthful, visionary and incisive.
 She lifts up my spirits, takes me on a star-spattered journey.’

 ‘… poems to read out loud for their wit, character and dialogue.
 They capture the sound of a voice, the essence of a person, with sad notes to sweeten the humour.’